TraoreMorike/PicoGlitcher_v3-Phobos-/README.md

 # PicoGlitcher_v3-Phobos

-This repository contains the hardware development files for PicoGlitcher v3 – Phobos, a project inspired by the original PicoGlitcher developed and maintained by Matthias Kessenheimer.
+This repository contains the hardware development files for PicoGlitcher v3 – Phobos, a project inspired by the original PicoGlitcher developed and maintained by Matthias Kessenheimer (see https://github.com/MKesenheimer/fault-injection-library).

 # Goal